-A real ottoman adds sumptuous colour, while mirrored inserts either side of the new fireplace amplify the sense of light and space.
+A real ottoman adds sumptuous color, while mirrored inserts either side of the new fireplace amplify the sense of light and space.

 This shared space capitalises on the views of the garden, which wraps around the house adding to the air of rural peace.